Woman on couch surrounded by books

-How to Travel as an Introvert: 10 Things I’ve Learned
+Solo Travel Tips for Introverts: 10 Things I’ve Learned

 But I’m introverted and… in-staying?

-And if you get the urge to try to make some new friends while traveling solo, check out my guide on how I do it: 10 Ways I Make Friends in a New City
+And if you get the urge to try to make some new friends while traveling solo, check out my guide on how I do it: How to Make Friends in a New City.

 Don’t overplan